ed-devops-academy/notebook/notebook_os_networks.md

 * **head:** Returns first line of a file
 * **less:** Allow forward and backward movement through the lines of a file.
 Use this instead of more
 * **wc:** Returns line of numbers, words, chars, depending of the parameters that you pass to the command.
+* **tee:** This command is very similar to the cat command.
+Basically, it does the same thing, by copying the standard input to standard output with no alteration, but it also copies that into one or more files.
+* **sed:** It is a data stream editor that edits files based on a strict set of rules supplied beforehand.
+Based on the rules, the command reads the file line by line and the data inside the file is then manipulated. sed is a non-interactive stream editor that makes changes based on a script, and in this respect, it is well suited for editing more files at once or for doing mundane repetitive tasks.

 ### Piping between commands
 <hr/>